Godfrey-Ndungu/exchange_rates_api-Django/README.md

 ## Dynamic Model Registration

 The project dynamically loads and registers all models from all installed apps using Unfold's `ModelAdmin`.
 No manual registration is required for each model.

+# Django Application Metrics

+This Django application is configured to export its statistics. metrics are accessible at `http://127.0.0.1:8000/metrics`.